MrBogomips/visualsort/README.md

 # Visualsort

-Visualsort is a go programming to exploit the capabilities of pixel gaming library.
+Visualsort borns as a program to exploit the capabilities of pixel gaming library (and having fun with Go).

 It's aim is to provide a visual representation of the most popular in-memory sorting algorithms.